majidzarharan68/persian-stance-classification/README.md

+**You can find new versions of my codes and datasets for stance detection in my primary github account** [here](https://github.com/Zarharan/PersianStanceDetection).

 # Persian Stance Classification

 We released here a Persian dataset which can be used for a number of NLP tasks in the context of fact-checking.
 Although this dataset can be used for fact-checking and summarization, the focus of this work is on stance classification as a stepping stone for fake news detection in Persian language.